tzhiyu/learngit/readme.txt

-git is a code control system.
-git is a free software.
+Git is a distributed version control system. git is a free software.